 in criminal acts.
 You’ll think about the multiple meanings and actions that crime holds for different people across time.
 You’ll consider the social benefits of crimes and resistance to the law.
 And you’ll explore how different interpretations of crime might affect crime control and criminal justice.

 The internet rules society.
 In a vastly digital age, lawyers really need to understand technology and the legal challenges it presents.
 In this module, you’ll examine the legal issues of current internet technologies and hardware.
 You’ll gain key technical knowledge, as you evaluate the regulatory systems of these technologies, and how they affect society.
 You’ll explore how digital technologies challenge copyright law.
-And you’ll gain a rigorous knowledge of intellectual property.
+And you’ll be introduced to some of the legal issues relating to the use of artificial intelligence.

 Dealing with Drugs: Control and Intoxication